benashford/benashford.github.com/_posts/2015-05-24-rust-traits-for-developer-friendly-libraries.md

 ### The more complex examples ###

 ElasticSearch's Query DSL has a number of dynamic context-specific fields.
-Values can be a single value or an array; the content could be a string, an integer, or even another map contain GeoJSON.
-This is a text-book example of Duck Typing, and clients in dynamic languages can just ignore it, just write the code you want and ignore it.
+Values can be a single value or an array; the content could be a string, an integer, or even another map containing GeoJSON.
+This is a text-book example of Duck Typing, and clients in dynamic languages can just ignore it, just write the code you want and away you go.

 But my decision to go-with-the-flow regarding Rust, and therefore to make a type-safe client, meant I couldn't do that.
 But the first version was quite unpleasently verbose.
 To show the evolution of my approach, let's pick an example:

 #### Geo Bounding Box filter ####

 A [Geo Bounding Box filter](https://www.elastic.co/guide/en/elasticsearch/reference/1.5/query-dsl-geo-bounding-box-filter.html) can be used to find documents which have a `geo_point` within the defined box.
 Sounds simple?
-It gets complex due to the number of options that a developer has to define the box: either the corners (top-left, and bottom-right) can be provided, or the four (top, left, bottom, right) values can be given independently, but if corners are used those points can be defined in terms of lat-lng pairs or can be geohashes.
+It gets complex due to the number of options that a developer can use to define the box: either the corners (top-left, and bottom-right) can be provided, or the four (top, left, bottom, right) values can be given independently, but if corners are used those points can be defined in terms of lat-lng pairs or can be geohashes.
 I decided to support all of these options rather than force any consumers of `rs-es` to using a subset.

-There are certain options that can be ignore, however.
+There are certain options that can be ignored, however.
 ElasticSearch allows lat-lng pairs to be defined in a number of ways, either JSON:

 <pre>
 "location": {